zouppa/qpi/README.md

     ```sh
     pi@qpi:~ $ mkdir /home/pi/.config/autostart
     ```
-    <span style="color:red"> *importent* </span> :
+    <span style="color:red"> *important* </span> :
-    Choose a png file that you want your raspberry pi to display after starting up (like the chandelier in the video) rename it to and copy it to start.png and upload it to the Raspberry pi filesysten under the folder /home/pi/.config/autostart
+    Choose a png file that you want your raspberry pi to display after starting up (like the chandelier in the video) rename it to and copy it to start.png and upload it to the Raspberry pi filesystem under the folder /home/pi/.config/autostart

     You can upload the file using any [SFTP client](https://www.raspberrypi.org/documentation/remote-access/ssh/sftp.md) like [filezilla](https://www.youtube.com/watch?v=EBFGMcWftLA) or [SCP](https://www.raspberrypi.org/documentation/remote-access/ssh/scp.md)